Zydak/Vulkan-Path-Tracer/README.md

 ### Solution

 NEE (next event estimation) is a technique of explicitly sampling light sources at each bounce to accurately estimate direct lighting from them.
 It's done by shooting a shadow ray from the surface point to a sampled light source and checking for occlusion.
-If surface point is unocludded, direct lighting is estimated by combining both sampling techniques (sampling BSDF and sampling lights) using MIS.
+If surface point is unocludded, direct lighting is estimated.

 #### MIS

-The problem is that direct lighting can't just be added to what is already there, that would cause double counting, adding light contribution from a single light source twice (once for NEE and once for BSDF sample) which would overbrighten the image.
+The problem is that direct lighting can't just be added to what is already there, that would cause double counting, adding light contribution from a single light source twice (once for NEE sample and once for BSDF sample) which would overbrighten the image.
 So light contribution from one strategy has to go.
-But that would cause the problem of poor distribution match for some surfaces, this problem is described in detail in [Optimally Combining Sampling Techniques for Monte Carlo Rendering](https://www.cs.jhu.edu/~misha/ReadingSeminar/Papers/Veach95.pdf), and a solution is proposed.
+But that would cause the problem of poor distribution match for some surfaces, the same problem as with uniformly sampling the BSDF directions.
+This exact problem is described in detail in [Optimally Combining Sampling Techniques for Monte Carlo Rendering](https://www.cs.jhu.edu/~misha/ReadingSeminar/Papers/Veach95.pdf), and a solution is proposed.
 And that is to combine two sampling strategies using MIS weights.

 I take two samples, one from each sampling strategy:

-- **BSDF Sample**
+- **BSDF / Phase function Sample**
 - - Direction: $\omega_\text{bsdf}$
 - - BSDF evaluation: $f(\omega_\text{bsdf})$
 - - PDF evaluation: $p_\text{bsdf}(\omega_\text{bsdf})$